HectusNet/NeoBB/README.md

 ## How to Compile & Use

+> [!WARNING]
+> The KtLibPG dependency is currently not available via any online repository.
+> This makes building the plugin impossible.
+Please instead use the pre-compiled versions on [our Modrinth page](https://modrinth.com/plugin/neobb/versions).

 This guide will get you to running the plugin on your own.
 You'll need to manually compile and then set up your own server with the compiled plugin.

 ### Downloading the Code